department-of-veterans-affairs/vagov-content/pages/burials-memorials/what-to-expect-at-military-funeral.md

 ## How can I pay my respects at a committal service?

 **You may:**
-- Bring flowers, which may go with the casket or urn when it’s taken from the committal shelter to the gravesite, **and**
+- Bring flowers to accompany the casket or urn when it's taken from the committal shelter to the gravesite, **and**
 - Visit the gravesite at the end of the workday, but not immediately following the ceremony

 ## What happens at a military funeral at Arlington National Cemetery?